← Back to Blog

 5 Tips for the Best Kaleidoscope Photos

-The quality of your source image has a huge impact on the final kaleidoscope result.
+The quality of your source image has a huge impact on the final kaleidoscope result when using a free kaleidoscope generator.
 Here are five tips to get the most stunning patterns.

 1. Use images with rich colors High-contrast, colorful images tend to produce the most vibrant kaleidoscope patterns.
 Think flower close-ups, fabric textures, or stained glass.